Verified and Tested 12/31/15

 You can choose “Start from Scratch”, “Start from a theme” or “Use a project ID.”

 Congratulations!
 You have just installed October CMS on a CentOS 7.2 server.
 We hope you have enjoyed this guide, please check back here for more updates, or read the related guide below.
-Atlantic.Net also offers popular one-click application installations like October Cloud Hosting, among many others.
+Atlantic.Net also offers popular one-click application installations like October cloud hosting, as well as HIPAA WordPress Hosting.